Bewitched: Cultural context

 In February 1964, feminist Betty Friedan's two-part essay "Television and the Feminine Mystique" for TV Guide criticized the portrayal of women in television shows as simplistic, manipulative, and insecure household drudges whose time was spent dreaming of love and plotting revenge on their husbands.
 Samantha's character differed from this stereotype and Endora used Friedan-like language to criticize the boring drudgery of household life.
-Others have looked how the series 'play[ed] into and subvert[ed] a rich load of cultural stereotypes and allusions' regarding witches, gender roles, advertising and consumerism.
+Others have looked how the series "play[ed] into and subvert[ed] a rich load of cultural stereotypes and allusions" regarding witches, gender roles, advertising, and consumerism.
 In the episode "Eat at Mario's" (May 27, 1965), Samantha and Endora use their powers to defend and promote a quality Italian restaurant.
 They take delight in an active, aggressive role in the public space, breaking new ground in the depiction of women in television.

 Airing during the civil rights era, Bewitched broached taboos about interracial marriage.

 In a 1992 interview, Elizabeth Montgomery was asked if the show was an allegory about closeted homosexuality.
 She answered, "Don't think that didn't enter our minds at the time.
 We talked about it on the set—certainly not in production meetings—that this was about people not being allowed to be what they really are.
 If you think about it, Bewitched is about repression in general and all the frustration and trouble it can cause."

+At its heart, the series was about the basic issues of achievement vs. instant gratification, a recurring theme in such episodes as "A Is for Aardvark" (directed by Ida Lupino) and "Charlie Harper, Winner".
+Darrin continually asserts the value of earned accomplishment, though even Samantha has to remind him when he weakens and asks for the easy way out (as do the scriptwriters).
+Samantha is drawn to Darrin partially because her former life allowed so much opulence that it became frivolous and self-indulgent, attributes that her flamboyant family continued to exemplify.

+The Stephens couple would also notably sleep in the same bed in a time when television couples were often depicted as sleeping in separate beds.